 After meeting with my favorite seamstress at Seams Like Home, she explained why my tapestry wasn’t going to work, so we went through her books of fabrics and found the gorgeous ikat from Kasmir Fabrics that we used instead.
 I’m blessed to have Heidi – she can tell me about problems before they arise!

 The creamy white sheers were almost the same color as the chair rail, and a deep garnet taffeta hangs on each side in a fixed position.
 When I see them brush the floor, I think of a gorgeous ballgown.

 Furniture Choices: Some New, Some Old, Some Custom, Some Stock…

 The ladies of Phi Mu had already started looking at furniture, and I helped them make final decisions.
-The sofas are from EmeraldCraft and were ordered with a dark gray fabric.
-Because they automatically come with throw pillows, and we didn’t want plain gray, we chose 3 different fabrics in whatever shades of purple we could find at Grand Furnishings.
+The sofas are from Craftmaster and were ordered with a dark gray fabric.
+Because they automatically come with throw pillows, and we didn’t want plain gray, we chose 3 different fabrics in whatever shades of purple that the manufacturer offered.